-Consumers who are Deaf Or Hard of Hearing: One notable area of anticipated change is the number of non-native American Sign Language (ASL) users who seek services from the agency, particularly those who require interpreter services.
+Consumers who are Deaf Or Hard of Hearing: One notable area of anticipated change is the number of foreign sign language users who seek services from the agency, particularly those who require interpreter services.
 There has been an increase in requests from courts in the past year seeking interpreters of sign languages other than ASL.
 Also, in late FY14, the agency implemented a new database which may affect future reporting on the number of consumers who participate in interpreter services assignments.